thm2kor/Udacity-CarND-Behavioral-Cloning-P4/README.md

 ## Training Strategy
 - Udacity provided a [default dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) which is taken as the starting point for training the model.
 It contained **8036** lines of data covering all possible driving scenarios on the Track-1.
-- Based on the project instructions and an interesting [discussion note](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/Behavioral+Cloning+Cheatsheet+-+CarND.pdf) from Pauly Heraty, NVIDIA model was chosen as the starting point for the network model.
+- Based on the project instructions and an interesting [discussion note](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/Behavioral+Cloning+Cheatsheet+-+CarND.pdf) from Pauly Heraty, [NVIDIA model](https://arxiv.org/pdf/1604.07316.pdf) was chosen as the starting point for the network model.
-- Without dropout layers and a leaner version of NVIDIA model (a normalization layer, 5 convolutional layers, and 3 fully-connected layers), Track-1 was successfully driven.
+- Without dropout layers and a slightly adapted version of NVIDIA model (a normalization layer, 5 convolutional layers, and 4 fully-connected layers), Track-1 was successfully driven.
 To ensure that the model is generalized well enough, it is expected that the car should negotiate at least some part of Track-2.
-But the car could not negotiate the first ramp.
+But the car could not negotiate even the first ramp.
 It was clear that the network was not trained for the new features like new landscape, varying slope, and shorter radius of curvature of Track-2.
 - New training data was derived by running the simulator in training mode.
 Instead of large training datasets covering the entire track, shorter tracks were trained and added to the default dataset.
 Since it was advised not to store the data in the project workspace, the additional data is archived [here](https://github.com/thm2kor/Udacity-CarND-Behavioral-Cloning-P4/tree/main/training).
 - Based on the actual performance in the autonomous mode, the network had to be expanded with an additional fully connected layer, 2 dropout layers and a shorter learning rate.
-- The Track-1 was successfully run, but due to the fact that the Track 2 was too complicated to train with my keyboard, I did not completely train the Track 2.
+- The Track-1 was successfully run, but due to the fact that the Track-2 was too complicated to train with my keyboard, I did not completely train the Track-2.
 But my method of training in stages is a scalable solution.
 - As summary, the amount and diversity of training data was the most influencing factor when it comes to generalization of the network.
 Tuning of model parameters had little impact on the overall performance, but it is all about data.

 ## Data Analysis